dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_providers.md

 1. Various vaults providers hold only secrets, `dlt` skips them when looking for values that are not secrets.

-> Context-aware providers will activate in right environments i.e. on Airflow or AWS/GCP VMachines.
+> Context-aware providers will activate in the right environments i.e. on Airflow or AWS/GCP VMachines.

 ## Provider key formats